knightsUCF/CarRacing/Log.md

 Build something like this from scratch, with 3D blocks, where we can use a parallax effect, and move around the background through perspective while we are in the main menu.

 We could even drop in the cubes one by one to start off the menu titles screen.
+And also use sound effects to great effect.

 # Voxel Cars